 - Buying food and collecting clothes and toiletries for homeless teens;

-- Assembling holiday packages for homeless teens served by Street Outreach that include warm socks, hats, gloves, food, toiletries, hand warmers, blankets, etc.;
+- Assembling holiday packages for homeless teens served by Youth Shelters and Family Services’ Street Outreach program that include warm socks, hats, gloves, food, toiletries, hand warmers, blankets, etc.;

 Beginning in 2023, Capital City Lions Club will continue projects such as: